eenndan/predicting-housing-prices/README.md

 correlated with the price of the apartment.
 Distance to station also plays an important role as well as London TFL zones.

-Estimate a correlation table between prices and other continuous variables.
+Correlation table between prices and other continuous variables.

 ``` r